zeppe-lin/mkinitramfs/README.md

 Features
 --------
-* No "local"s, no bashisms, only POSIX shell.
+* no "local"s, no bashisms, only POSIX shell
-* Portable, no distro specific.
+* portable, no distro specific
-* Easy to use configuration.
+* easy to use configuration
-* Build time and init time hooks.
+* build time and init time hooks
-* LUKS (detached header, key, password), LVM.
+* LUKS (detached header, key, password), LVM
-* smdev, mdev, mdevd, eudev, systemd-udevd.
+* smdev, mdev, mdevd, eudev, systemd-udevd

 Dependencies
 ------------
 Build time:
 - make(1p), sh(1p) and standard POSIX utilities like sed(1p), cp(1p),
-  rm(1p), mkdir(1p).
+  rm(1p), mkdir(1p)
 - podchecker(1pm) and pod2man(1pm) from perl distribution

 Runtime:
 - sh(1p), POSIX utilities, switch_root(8), mount(8), cpio(1)
-- ldd(1) is optional, required for copying binary dependencies.
+- ldd(1) is optional, required for copying binary dependencies
-- strip(1p) is optional, required for reducing image size by stripping binaries.
+- strip(1p) is optional, required for reducing image size by stripping binaries
-- blkid(8) is optional, required for UUID, LABEL, PARTUUID support.
+- blkid(8) is optional, required for UUID, LABEL, PARTUUID support
-- smdev OR mdev OR mdevd OR eudev OR systemd-udevd OR CONFIG_UEVENT_HELPER is/are optional, required for modular kernel, /dev/mapper/* and /dev/disk/*).
+- smdev OR mdev OR mdevd OR eudev OR systemd-udevd OR CONFIG_UEVENT_HELPER is/are optional, required for modular kernel, /dev/mapper/* and /dev/disk/*)
-- lvm(8) is optional, required for LVM support.
+- lvm(8) is optional, required for LVM support
-- cryptsetup(8) is optional, required for LUKS support.
+- cryptsetup(8) is optional, required for LUKS support
-- busybox' loadkmap is optional, required for keymap support.
+- busybox' loadkmap is optional, required for keymap support
-- kmod OR busybox' modutils with modprobe-kernel-version.patch is/are optional, not required for monolithic kernel.
+- kmod OR busybox' modutils with `patches/modprobe-kernel-version.patch` is/are optional, not required for monolithic kernel

 Install